elatov/elatov.github.io/_posts/2014-05-24-rhcsa-rhce-chapter-22-virtualization-with-kvm.md

 	[root@rhel3 ~]# yum install virt-manager

-Then launch the application if you are already using SSH X-Forwaring, if not relogin with ssh enabling X-Forwaring (**ssh -X**).
+Then launch the application if you are already using SSH X-Forwaring, if not, relogin with ssh enabling X-Forwaring (**ssh -X**).

 	[root@rhel3 ~]# virt-manager
 	process 11006: D-Bus library appears to be incorrectly set up; failed to read machine uuid: Failed to open "/var/lib/dbus/machine-id": No such file or directory